AlejandroQR23/memoey-card-game/README.md

 ## Description

 This app were built using React, Bootstrap ans Sass.
-It lets you create your own CV with your personal information, education history and work experience.
-You can see your live changes and when you are done, you can click the print button and download the CV in as a PDF.
+It lets you play a memory card game where you got to touch every card once.
+You win if you touch every single card and loose if you touch a card twice.

 ## Live Demo